connec/cloudformatious/README.md

 - [x] `*_checked` APIs that start an operation and poll until it completes.
 - [x] Some simple integration tests.
 - [ ] `*_stream` APIs that start an operation and return a `Stream` of events.
+- [ ] Make repository public and enable tests on PR as required status checks.
 - [ ] 'Cooked' variants of the above that tighten up the `rusoto_cloudformation` types to be more misuse-resistant.
 - [ ] Publish to crates.io.
 - [ ] Mad unification of error types with some kind of `Operation` trait.